 ‘Gore not Glory: Rewriting Heroic Narratives in Marina Carr’s Hecuba’, The European Federation of Associations and Centres of Irish Studies (EFACIS) Conference, Queens University Belfast, Northern Ireland, August 24–27, 2023.

-‘After Athens: The Myth(s) of Greek Antiquity in the Theatre of Marina Carr’, 7th PhD Seminar in Irish Studies (EFACIS), Irish College Leuven and KU Leuven, Belgium, 2022.
+‘After Athens: The Myth(s) of Greek Antiquity in the Theatre of Marina Carr’.
+The 7th PhD Seminar in Leuven (EFACIS).
+Irish College Leuven and KU Leuven, Belgium, 2022.

-“Female flânerie in Maeve Brennan’s ‘Talk of the Town’ Writing”, International Association for the Study of Irish Literatures (IASIL) Conference: Intersectional Irelands, University of Limerick, Ireland, 2022.
+“Female flânerie in Maeve Brennan’s ‘Talk of the Town’ Writing”.
+The International Association for the Study of Irish Literatures (IASIL) Conference: Intersectional Irelands.
+University of Limerick, Ireland, 2022.

-‘Marina Carr’s By the Bog of Cats…: Irish Travellers, Irish Citizens?’, Irish Society for Theatre Research (ISTR) Conference: Citizenship, Conflict and Performance, University of Ulster, Derry, 2022.
+‘Marina Carr’s By the Bog of Cats…: Irish Travellers, Irish Citizens?’
+The Irish Society for Theatre Research (ISTR) Conference: Citizenship, Conflict and Performance.
+University of Ulster, Derry, 2022.